EmilWalewski/Graphic-editor/README.md

-Editor offered way to paint a  various shapes and manipulating a image files
+Editor offered some ways to paint a  various shapes and manipulating a image files